Generation solar-like differential rotation: Result

-where $e$ is the internal energy. $F_\mathrm{rad}$ and $F_\mathrm{art}$ are defined at eqs.~(\ref{eq:frad}) and (\ref{eq:fart}), respectively.
+where $e$ is the internal energy calculated with the OPAL repository. $F_\mathrm{rad}$ and $F_\mathrm{art}$ are defined at eqs.~(\ref{eq:frad}) and (\ref{eq:fart}), respectively.
 For convenience, the sum of the physics-based radiation flux density $F_\mathrm{rad}$ and an artificial energy flux density $F_\mathrm{art}$ is called the radiative flux density $F_\mathrm{r}$ in this study.
 In Fig.~\ref{1D_flux}, we integrate the flux densities over the full sphere and evaluate each corresponding luminosity (flux).
 The enthalpy flux $L_\mathrm{e}$ (magenta) slightly decreases with increased resolution.
 The decrease is more moderate than expected from the convection velocity suppression (Fig.~\ref{rms_velocity}).
 In the mixing length theory, the enthalpy flux scales as $L_\mathrm{e}\propto v^3_\mathrm{c}$, and the suppression of the convection velocity $v_\mathrm{c}$ should have a strong influence on the enthalpy flux.
 This deviation from the mixing length theory is essential to investigate the suppression mechanism of the convection velocity.
 The slight decrease of the enthalpy flux can be compensated for by the kinetic flux.
 As is usual, the kinetic flux is negative because the downflow has larger kinetic energy.
 This is reduced because of the convection velocity suppression.
-The Poyinting flux has minor contributions, but the flux has a negative value.
+The Poynting flux has minor contributions, but the flux has a negative value.
 This downward Poynting flux is also caused because the downflow region has larger magnetic energy.
-Fig.~\ref{2D_flux} shows two-dimensional energy flux density distribution in the High case.
-The enthalpy flux density does not show a significant dependence on the latitude.
-The kinetic energy flux density shows a larger absolute value at the equator and pole.
-The Poynting flux density is negative in most convection zones, while it shows a positive value around the equator.
+Fig.~\ref{2D_flux} shows two-dimensional energy flux density distribution in the High case The enthalpy flux density does not show a significant dependence on the latitude (Fig. \ref{2D_flux}a). $\langle F_\mathrm{k}\rangle$ is always negative in all latitudes.
+The inward kinetic energy flux is most effective at the equator and the poles (Fig. \ref{2D_flux}b).
+Latitudinal variation is most prominent in the Poynting flux (Fig. \ref{2D_flux}c). $\langle F_\mathrm{m}\rangle$ is positive and negative at the low and high latitudes, respectively.

 In this paragraph, we discuss why the energy flux (especially the enthalpy flux) is maintained even with the suppressed convection velocity.
 With the equation of state for the perfect gas, the enthalpy flux density can be expressed as